Put-in-Bay October News 2018

 Prescriptions from Walmart

-A lot of islanders learned in October News 2018 that their prescriptions filled at Walmart and taken to the plane for delivery to Put-in-Bay or the other islands will no longer be offered.
-According to one source, the decision was corporate.
-So much for customer service.
+Many islanders learned in October News 2018 that their prescriptions filled at Walmart and taken to the plane for delivery to Put-in-Bay or the other islands would no longer be offered.
+According to one source, the decision was corporate so much for customer service.

 Yummy Chocolate Wine!

 We certainly enjoyed Valentine’s Chocolate, a new wine named after Valentine Doller and sold at the home he built a century ago, which now houses the Put-in-Bay Wine Co.
 It tastes just like liquid chocolate and finishes with a nice kick!
 You can take home a bottle on your next visit or get it shipped to your door from their website.
 Mix and match with any of their other delicious wines and take home six bottles

 to get 10% off, or 12 bottles to get 20% off!

 Someone tore up the ball field on Concord Ave. with a golf cart.
 If you have info on this, contact the police department.
 Audrey Sheehan, the daughter of Trey and Sara Sheehan, received her 100-ton captain’s license in September.
 Traveling Abroad Bob and Jodie Frimel from Pinky’s Pond spent time in Iceland in September.
 Jim and Judy Burgess were on a Danube cruise and spent time in Germany and Austria.

 Speaking of Austria, Max Leicher (Put-in-Bay High School Class of 2011) has returned to Salzburg to work his second year at the International School of Salzburg with Joe Suttmann and his son Louis (Put-in-Bay High School Class of 2005).
 Brad and Angie, Ohlemacher from the West Shore, headed to Germany to enjoy Oktoberfest.